sliu107/tp/docs/UserGuide.md

 ### 3.7.
 Study Plans

-Note that flashcards are identified by their index in study plans, so changing the index of flashcards could change the flashcards associated with the study plans.
+Note that flashcards are identified by their indexes in study plans, so changing the indexes of flashcards could change the flashcards associated with the study plans.

 #### 3.7.1.
 Creating a New Study Plan: `plan`